 Flash is an absolute must on Twisted Fate.
 With very low mobility, it helps him get out of a tight spot and pull off awesome engages to teamfights.

-Ignite is my personal favorite secondary summoner for Twisted Fate.
-It helps secure kills, reduces Heal and the support's ability heals by half when roaming bot, and is up literally twice as often as Teleport is.
+Ignite is a more aggressive option for Twisted Fate.
+It helps secure kills, reduces Heal and the support's ability heals by half when roaming bot, and is up much more often than Teleport is.
 The only downside is that enemy mids often take Cleanse for Twisted Fate'sGold Card, which also removes Ignite.
 Make sure not to stun and use Ignite at the same time in these cases.

 Take this against high AP enemy teams and swap it with Zhonya's Hourglass.
 If the enemy mid, jungler, and top are all AP-based, Banshee's Veil is a definite buy.
 Otherwise, it isn't always the most effective.